Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 Does 1000W Use More Electricity Than 750W?

-No, a 1000W sandwich maker does not cost much more to run than a 750W one.
+No, a 1000W maker does not cost much more to run than a 750W one.
 The reason is simple.
-A higher-watt maker cooks faster, so it stays on for less time.
-Power used is watts multiplied by time, so the two roughly cancel out.
+A higher-watt maker cooks faster.
+So it stays on for less time.
+Power used is watts times time.
+So the two roughly cancel out.
 Both cost under one rupee per sandwich in India.

 Here is the math in plain terms.
 A 750W maker on for 4 minutes uses 0.05 units.
-A 1000W maker on for 3 minutes also uses about 0.05 units.
+A 1000W maker on for 3 minutes uses about 0.05 units too.
 At Rs 8 per unit, that is about 40 paise per use for either one.

-Running cost: A sandwich maker costs roughly Rs 0.35 to Rs 0.56 per use; daily use for a month adds only about Rs 12 to your bill — winnerwinnerchickendinner.in and Moglix, 2026.
+Running cost: A sandwich maker costs about Rs 0.35 to Rs 0.56 per use.
+Daily use for a month adds only about Rs 12 to your bill — winnerwinnerchickendinner.in and Moglix, 2026.

 | Model | Time On | Units Used | Cost Per Use (Rs 8/unit) | Per Month (daily) |